Homotopies for Lagrangian field theory: Introduction

 The variational bicomplex was also used in \cite{BFLS} to construct a strong--homotopy Lie (a.k.a.\ $L_\infty$) algebra covering the Lie algebra of Hamiltonian local functionals, when symplectic data is given.
 One limit of the mentioned approach is that it assumes the existence of a resolution of the space of local functionals, which was explicitly shown to exist only for $M$ contractible.
 Moreover, the mentioned work fails to provide explicit expressions for the higher bracket of the resulting $L_\infty$ algebra.

 In this paper we improve on that construction by providing, given a choice of homotopies for the variational bicomplex: \begin{enumerate} \item A resolution of the space of local functionals $\calF$ for any (affine) bundle $E\to M$.
 We do this by explicitly constructing a deformation retract (Theorem \ref{thm:resolution}, see also Theorem \ref{Thm: DefRetractwithoutconstants}). \item An $L_\infty$ algebra, whenever $\mathcal{E}$ is endowed with a (weak) $k$-symplectic structure $\omega$, determined by a \emph{choice of theory} in the form of a local, cohomological vector field $Q\in\Xloc(\mathcal{E})$ (Theorem \ref{Thm: Linfty}).
 Such $L_\infty$ data is $L_\infty$ quasi-isomorphic to the dg Lie algebra of Hamiltonian functionals $(\calF_\ham,d_\ham,\{\cdot,\cdot\}_\ham)$, and it can be thought of as \emph{adapted} to the choice of a (BV) theory.
-This is done by promoting the deformation retract presented above to a $L_\infty$ quasi-isomorphism, for which an explicit quasi-inverse is provided. \item An $L_\infty$ algebra that only depends on $(\mathcal{E},\omega)$, and is also $L_\infty$ quasi-isomorphic to Hamiltonian functionals (Proposition \ref{Prop: twisteq}).
-This is shown to be related to the above ($Q$-dependent) $L_\infty$ algebra \emph{via} twist. \item A dgL$[k]$ algebra which is $L_\infty$ quasi-isomorphic to all of the above. \item A reformulation of the BV formalism in terms of the above constructions.
-We show how the lift of the BV formalism to the variational bicomplex is encoded by the notion of Hamiltonian triples (Definition \ref{def:hamtriples}), and how natural constructions within the formalism provide us with a distinguished Maurer--Cartan element of the associated $L_\infty$ algebras (Theorems \ref{thm:Hamtriples} and \ref{thm:MCelement}).
-This recovers and interprets the approaches presented in \cite{CMR2014} and \cite{MSW}. \end{enumerate}
+This is done by promoting the deformation retract presented above to a $L_\infty$ quasi-isomorphism, for which an explicit quasi-inverse is provided (Lemma \ref{lem:quasiinverse}). \item An $L_\infty$ algebra that only depends on $(\mathcal{E},\omega)$, and is also $L_\infty$ quasi-isomorphic to Hamiltonian functionals (Proposition \ref{Prop: twisteq}).
+This is shown to be related to the above ($Q$-dependent) $L_\infty$ algebra \emph{via} twist. \item A dgL$[k]$ algebra which is $L_\infty$ quasi-isomorphic to all of the above (Eq. \ref{e:Stasheffsres}). \item Explicit formulas for all $L_\infty$ morphisms above, and their quasi-inverses, for given choices of homotopies. \item A reformulation of the BV formalism in terms of the above constructions.
+Indeed, we show how the lift of the BV formalism to the variational bicomplex is encoded by the notion of Hamiltonian triples (Definition \ref{def:hamtriples}), and how natural constructions within the formalism provide us with a distinguished Maurer--Cartan element of the associated $L_\infty$ algebras (Theorems \ref{thm:Hamtriples} and \ref{thm:MCelement}).
+This recovers and interprets the approaches presented in \cite{CMR2014} and \cite{MSW}. \item We show how said lift of a BV theory within the variational bicomplex in terms of Hamiltonian triples is tied to the existence primitives of an extended BV multisymplectic form (Theorem \ref{thm:multisympBV} and Corollary \ref{cor:twistedmultisymplectic}).
+In Conjecture \ref{Conjecture} we propose that such data should yield a homotopy moment map on the solution space of the underlying Lagrangian field theory \cite{CalliesFregierRogersZambon,Bernardy_homotopy}. \end{enumerate}